debaun-pac/debaunstaff/README.md

 ### wed 22 sep / convocation at Palmer Lawn [revised date]
 *1pm call / 3:30pm start / 5pm load-out*

 This year 638 Event Management will he handling the technical support for convocation, and we’ll be responsible for ushering and general logistics.
+Please meet at Palmer Lawn at call time.

 - crew: ?
 - crew: ?